Vape Bans: E-Cigarette Restrictions in the U.S. and Worldwide

 U.S. bans on flavored vapes and online sales

 The FDA has federal authority to regulate vaping products.
-In September 2020 the agency began reviewing Premarket Tobacco Applications (PMTAs), and has signalled it will not authorize flavored products without extraordinary evidence.
-Whether the agency will be successful creating an unwritten standard that eliminates legal flavored products (except tobacco and menthol) may be determined by federal courts.
+In September 2020 the agency began reviewing premarket tobacco applications (PMTAs), and has signaled it will not authorize flavored products without extraordinary evidence.
+Whether the agency will be successful creating an unwritten standard that eliminates legal flavored products (except tobacco) may be determined by federal courts.

 Arkansas - online sales ban